Finding the right size of bike frame for you

-It's important to get the right size bike; because if the fit is good, your bike will be faster, more comfortable and easier to handle.
-This Wiggle bike size guide makes it easy to pick the right size bike for you, and explains how to use the specific size charts on each bike product page.
-You will also find geometry charts on the product pages for bikes sold at Wiggle; these are useful for those who know their bike size and geometry preferences.
+This Wiggle bike size guide makes it easy to pick the right size of bike for you, and explains how to use the specific size charts on each bike product page.
+You will also find geometry charts on the product pages for bikes sold at Wiggle, which you can use to match your height and reach to find a perfect fit.

 How do I choose the right size bike?